mfisher87/BSSw-fellowship-application/application/work-relevant-to-sci-software.md

 and my interests have developed in to passions.
 My work has included:

 * Authored NSIDC Git Training, a work-in-progress technical resource for researchers learning to work on GitHub (<https://nsidc-git-training.readthedocs.io>).
+Within NSIDC, I provide support in an open channel for researchers new to using Git and GitHub.

-* Authored/collaborated on various NSIDC scientific visualization applications (ChArctic, Snow Today, Arctic Rain on Snow Study Interactive Map, Sea Ice Outlook)
+* Authored/collaborated on NSIDC scientific visualization applications:
+  ChArctic, Snow Today, AROSS Interactive Map, Sea Ice Outlook.

 * Volunteer maintainer of matplotlib/viscm: Software for visualizing, analyzing, and designing scientific colormaps that are perceptually uniform and accessible by people